ArturTomasiak/rcrng/readme.md

 **Scalability**

 This implementation requires drastically more cpu cycles than f.e.
-RDRAND, with which one can generate a random number from 3 to 9 in about 350–520 cycles.
+RDRAND or Permuted Congruential Generator.

 **Safety Concerns**